-Many of the areas covered under this initiative will be phased in over a number of years.
-The BMA's aim is to enhance its currently existing regime consisting of three core components: (1) Capital Adequacy, (2) Governance and Risk Management and (3) Disclosure and Reporting.
+Many of the areas covered under this initiative have been phased in over recent years.
+The BMA has enhanced its existing regime consisting of three core components: (1) Capital Adequacy, (2) Governance and Risk Management and (3) Disclosure and Reporting.
 Most of these elements are interconnected and potentially influenced by developments in other international regimes.
 (Re)insurance companies as well as (re)insurance groups are also subject to the Bermuda Solvency Capital Requirement ("BSCR"), a risk-based capital system mandated by the above mentioned rules.